Connect with us

 3. Use Two-Factor Authentication

-Two-factor authentication, or known as ‘2FA,’ is an excellent way of keeping data secure.
+Two-factor authentication, also known as ‘2FA,’ is an excellent way of keeping data secure.
 It involves having unique codes or a random set of numbers sent to your mobile device whenever you’re accessing your accounts.
 The codes can be delivered through text messages or an application.
 Most software platforms have two-factor authentication built-in.
-However, if the eCommerce platform you’re using doesn’t, you can use a password manager or this.
+However, if the eCommerce platform you’re using doesn’t, you can use a password manager or something.

-2FA is another excellent deterrent as it only gives users complete access to accounts, and even if someone figures out your password, they’d still need the authorization number on their mobile devices to log into your store.
+2FA is another excellent deterrent, as it only gives users complete access to accounts, and even if someone figures out your password, they’d still need the authorization number on their mobile devices to log into your store.

 4. Add an SSL Certificate to Your Website